curtisgry/migration-script/README.md

 This is a work-in-progress tool to migrate repositories from Bitbucket to GitHub.

-- Currently only works for single repository to public GitHub account for testing.
-- Just a demo at this point.
-- Needs some good refactoring

 ### Setup

 - Clone repo to local computer and npm install.